 There are so many benefits to having regular peels, and most skin types will benefit from them.
 I’m not talking about the blue peels of the past where your whole face literally fell off.
 Modern peels can enhance and regulate your skin’s natural repair and renewal processes.
-If you want to learn more about the basic types of peels, read this post where Dr Judey from Biomedical Emporium breaks down each one into layman’s terms for us.

 Let me first explain the difference between an AHA and a BHA.

 AHA stands for alpha hydroxy acid, which means that the hydroxy part of the molecule is separated from the acid part by one carbon atom.
 They are water soluble and work on the surface of the skin.

 BHA stands for beta hydroxy acid, where the hydroxy part is separated from the acid by two carbon atoms.
 They BHAs are oil soluble, so are perfect for fighting acne and blackheads, as they penetrate the pores and give them a good old clean out.